[JLPT grammar] The difference between ながら and まま

 Yesterday, I fell asleep with the TV on.

-ながら is used to do two actions at the same time.
+ながら is used to indicate doing two actions at the same time.

-Using ながら would mean that you are trying to turn on the TV when you are asleep, which is not possible.
+Using ながら would mean that you are trying to turn on the TV while you are asleep, which is not possible.

 (た)まま is used when doing something different during a continuing action or condition.